Building a Passive House that's also LEED certified

 We also used reclaimed doors and cabinets to earn points in the Materials & Resources category.
 It was a great exercise that made us realize that the steps we took to get our LEED points are ones the building industry as a whole should adopt, to protect the environment, not create unnecessary waste, and to create healthy, durable structures.

-The 26’ x 38’ house has a double-stud wood structure jammed with 17” of dense-pack cellulose.
+The 26’ x 38’ house has a double-stud wood structure (an alternative to double-stud would be a Larson truss wall, see here for details) jammed with 17” of dense-pack cellulose insulation.
 A 1-1/2” service cavity inside is capped with drywall, while the exterior is sheathed with 1-1/2” fibreboard, double furring and vertical hemlock siding for a total of R-69.
 The roof’s raised-heel trusses are filled with 30” of dense-pack cellulose (R-100).
 An “intelligent” membrane acts as our vapour barrier inside and the air barrier outside is vapour open while offering amazing water resistance (allowing any humidity that might find its way into the wall cavity to dry to the outside).
-Picking the right membranes and appropriate tapes and being incredibly meticulous in their application is paramount to the building’s airtightness.
+Picking & installing the right air/water membranes and appropriate tapes and being incredibly meticulous in their application is paramount to the building’s airtightness.

-To hit the PHIUS numbers, we are using a top of the line air exchanger with an additional geothermal component (250 foot glycol loop that runs seven feet underground) to preheat or precool air being fed into the air exchanger.
+To hit the PHIUS numbers, we are using a top of the line ERV air exchanger was chosen with an additional geothermal component (250 foot glycol loop that runs seven feet underground) to preheat or precool air being fed into the air exchanger.

 For additional heat we installed two little mini-split heat pumps (one head on the ground floor and another upstairs) which can extract heat from the outside air down to temperatures as low as -27.7°C. The air exchanger will then take care of circulating the warm or cool air.